 Carmignac sees value in both direct and collaborative engagement, and it is the combination of both which leads to the most influential and effective stewardship.
 It is by joining forces that investors can most effectively influence investee companies on material ESG issues, including market-wide and systemic risks, and ultimately help improve the functioning of markets.
-With this in mind, we have increased our involvement with Climate 100+.
+With this in mind, we have increased our involvement with Climate 100+, in particular for the collective engagement with Pemex as bondholder of the company.